You’ve probably already seen photos of Hosier Lane in Melbourne?

 It’s easily recognizable from many tourism photo campaigns and one of the most popular things to do in Melbourne.

-During our 8 day visit to Melbourne, we discovered a lot of cool things to do in Melbourne, from the obvious to the not so obvious, and a lot of it was due to you guys for all your insider tips and recommendations for a visit to Melbourne.
+During our 8 day visit to Melbourne, we discovered a lot of cool things to do in Melbourne with kids, from the obvious to the not so obvious, and a lot of it was due to you guys for all your insider tips and recommendations for a visit to Melbourne.

 We already knew Melbourne was referred to as Australia’s cultural capital and has a reputation for many things – to die for coffee, heavenly food, boutique shopping, festivals, sports, music, and erratic weather – but it’s also famous for its street art.